danger/peril/README.md

 ### Running it with Docker

-Assuming that the Github Integration is already setup:
+Assuming that the Github Integration is already set up:

 1. Set up your own `docker-compose.yml` based on the example one (see `docker-compose.sample.yml`).